scrabbletank/farhome-rules/rulesdoc.md

 You can use potions on willing or downed creatures by spending 5 AP instead of 2.
 Normal potion rules still apply.

 #### Spell (Varying AP)
 There is no limit to the number of spells you can cast, as long as you have enough AP to cast them.
-Most spells will require you to make a Spellcasting roll.
-These use normal dice equal to the spells spellcasting attribute: either Intelligence, Willpower, or Charisma.
-If you are proficient in that spell type, improve a number of normal dice to proficient dice equal to your proficiency modifier.
+Most spells will require you to make a Spellcasting roll against the targets defense or saving throw, with ties going in favor of the defender.

 #### Maneuver (Varying AP)